 Most people who have Stargardt disease have parents who don't have the condition.
 This means that Stargardt often occurs in families that have no history of the disease in the past.

 For more information on how Stargardt disease may be passed through your family, you may want to speak to your GP about a referral to a clinical geneticist (a doctor who specialises in genetic conditions).
 They can discuss your situation with you and your family in more detail.
-You may also wish to contact the Genetic Alliance for more information on genetics; their address is listed at the end of this information.
+You may also wish to contact the Genetic Alliance for more information on genetics.

 Stargardt disease causes changes to the appearance of the macula area of your retina.
+If affects the vision by causing the photoreceptor cells of the macula to be lost over time.
 When the ophthalmologist (hospital eye doctor) looks into your eye to examine your retina they may notice differences which can help them to diagnose the condition:

 Sometimes people have just the flecks without the macular lesion, and in the past, these people may have been diagnosed with an eye condition called fundus flavimaculatus.
 However, researchers now believe that these two problems, the macular lesion and the yellow flecks, are part of the same genetic problem, but are just expressed in different ways.

-Gene therapy aims to replace the faulty gene such as ABCA4 within the affected retinal cells with a new gene that works properly.
-The “normal” gene is injected into the eye of the person with Stargardt disease.
+Gene therapy aims to replace the variant gene such as ABCA4 within the affected retinal cells with a new gene that works properly.
+The normal gene is injected into the eye of the person with Stargardt disease.
 The hope is that the affected cells then begin to work correctly thereby stopping the progression of the disease.

 Stem cells are cells that can divide many times and can replace damaged or missing cells in different organs and tissues of the body.
 If stem cells can be turned into the specialised retinal cells, it may be possible to replace the cells that have been damaged in Stargardt disease.